From Here To Eternity – Vravrona Athens, Attica

-This was undoubtedly the most difficult shot to get in my entire photographer’s history.
-Weather-speaking, that is.
+This was undoubtedly the most difficult scene to shot to get in my entire photographer’s history.
+Weather wise, that is.

-But who, me???
-Naaaah!
-Me, I can’t stay put.
-From the moment I saw this place, while driving to said taverna, I wasn’t thinking about anything else than how to get out to take a few shoots without being rude to my friends and leave them there.
-Which I eventually did (my friends know me by now and weren’t even surprised :)
+But from the moment I saw this place, while driving to said taverna, I wasn’t thinking about anything else than how to get out to take a few shots.
+Which I eventually did.

 So, I left them to finish the wine and got out there with my camera and tripod (plus the sandbags for the tripod) and started to look around the place to find some sheltered spot to set up my camera.
 I didn’t find anything though, so that meant I had to make do with what I had.
 Which was an umbrella that broke after 2 minutes in a wind that almost knocked me over (happily I was carrying the sandbags filled with rocks, ~10kg each, and they kept me stable), a linen bag for carrying said sandbags (which became “umbrella” for the camera and lens) and a few lens clothes that had gotten so soaked after a while that I was wondering why bother to even clean the lens, better take some artistic blurred photos and go back inside by the fireplace.